If you are planning on selling food, you will need a Food Act Registration.

 - National Programme 1 - e.g. coffee carts

 - Custom Food Control Plan - you must register with Ministry for Primary Industries (MPI), not Council.

-All food sold or traded must be safe and suitable.
+This is to ensure all food sold or traded must be safe and suitable for people to eat.

 Registration, verification and fees